Edward Klein, Ph.D.

 Dr. Klein began teaching ESL at Hawaii Pacific College in 1973.
 In the summer of 1975, he became assistant professor and director of the one-year-old English Foundations Program and served in that administrative position until 1977.
 From fall of 1981 through 1982, Dr. Klein lived in Seoul with his family while teaching English and linguistics at Sogang University as a Senior Fulbright Lecturer.
 After returning to Hawai‘i Pacific College, he was again appointed to head the English Foundations Program in 1988, where he served until 2000.

 Dr. Klein’s academic interests lie in sociolinguistics, phonology, the history of English, Korean language, and ESL, particularly ESL teaching methods for listening and reading.
 He has written articles and made presentations in the areas of language acquisition, Hawai‘i Creole studies, and Korean Romanization.
 He co-authored an ESL reading textbook with his wife, Virginia, entitled Discover America: Hawaii.
-He has been active at HPU in the development of both of its ESL programs: the English Foundations Program and the Proficiency in English Program, as well in the development of the B.A. in Teaching English as a Second Language, the TESL Certificate, and the M.A. in Teaching English as a Second Language.
+He has been active at HPU in the development of both of its ESL programs: the English Foundations Program and the Proficiency in English Program, as well in the development of the B.A. in Teaching English to Speakers of Other Languages program, the TESOL Certificate, and the M.A. in Teaching English to Speakers of Other Languages.
 More recently he has made presentations at TESOL, HI-TESOL, KOTESOL, and the Pan-Pacific Association of Applied Linguistics on topics in program administration, the teaching of listening, and the teaching of reading.
 Currently he is working as co-author of an English dictionary of synonyms for the Korean market.